 Because you’re earning your business degree at a tech school, you’ll often be working and studying side by side with engineers, scientists, programmers, and architects.
 You’ll learn how to collaborate with—and lead—interdisciplinary teams by working on highly innovative, technology-driven real-world projects.

-Companies that have hired IIT Stuart undergraduates include Motorola Solutions, Ernst & Young, Tellabs, JPMorgan Chase, Calamos Investments, Groupon, Morningstar, Chicago Transit Authority (CTA), and OfficeMax.
+Companies that have hired Stuart undergraduates include Motorola Solutions, Ernst & Young, Tellabs, JPMorgan Chase, Calamos Investments, Groupon, Morningstar, Chicago Transit Authority (CTA), and OfficeMax.

 BUS 204: Identification & Evaluation of Competitive Advantage

 BUS 480: Strategic Management & Design Thinking for the Next Economy